[email protected] Lagos, Nigeria

 2. Gross Margin Percentage

-Revenue minus cost of goods sold, expressed as a percentage of revenue.
+Revenue minus cost of goods sold (COGS), expressed as a percentage of revenue.

 Tracks pricing power and cost control.
 Declining margins signal pricing pressure or rising costs that must be addressed.